 The downhill is gradual on this open road.
 In about 1/2 kilometer, stay to the right at this Y-intersection.
 You can see the trees in the distance of the natural park.

 Pass by these great picnic areas, with BBQ grills and picnic tables.
-If you wished to stop here and have a picnic it is a wonderful place to do so.
+If you wish to stop here and have a picnic it is a wonderful place to do so.

 It is only a bit more than 300 meters when you see and pass by the exit gate of the Gullies Natural Park.